juba/explor/README.md

 # imva
-Interface for Multivariate Analysis in R
+Interfaces for Multivariate Analysis in R

+Early pre-alpha beginning work in progress.